KassieKitsune/PluralQuartz/README.md

 # Installation
 ## Option 1: Build Vencord from Source
-This option is recommended if you have a comfortable relationship to your system's terminal.
-Truth be told, we still reccomend this method for everyone.
+This option is recommended if you have a comfortable relationship to your system's terminal(command prompt).
+Truth be told, we still recommend this method for everyone.

 #### Step 1.
 Follow the Instructions on [installing Vencord from source](https://docs.vencord.dev/installing/)